alvinthai/OrderedOVRClassifier/docs/api_reference.rst

       drop_cols: list of str, optional
           Labels of columns to ignore in modeling, only applicable to pandas DataFrame X input.

+      fit_params: dict, optional
+          Key-value pairs of optional arguments to pass into model fit function.

   **Returns**